 I personally recommend just cutting the stem right back to the base with a sharp pair of pruners, if it has been damaged by sunlight.
 Cutting the damaged stem back to the base allows the orchid to concentrate its energy and resources on growing a new, healthy stem that can support a stronger bloom when the conditions are favorable.

-To ensure the orchid has the necessary nutrients to grow, I recommend using a specific orchid fertilizer, which provides the orchids with the right nutrients an the optimal concentration, so that the orchid can invest its energy to growing a new flower stem and display flowers.
+To ensure the orchid has the necessary nutrients to grow, I recommend using a specific orchid fertilizer, which provides the orchid with the right nutrients and the optimal concentration, so that the orchid can invest its energy in growing a new flower stem and display flowers.

 Orchid Stem Turning Yellow Because of Overwatering

 Yellow orchid stems and leaves can indicate the orchid roots are dying because of root rot.
 Orchids need a porous, potting medium that dries slightly between each bout of watering.
 If the potting medium stays too damp or the soil is too compacted the roots die back which causes the stem and leaves to turn yellow.

 Orchids are epiphytes that grow in trees (as opposed to terrestrial plants which grow in soil) in their native tropical environment.